dotaheor/unify-Go-builtin-and-custom-generics/use-package-as-gen.md

 	func (t *TreeMap) Get(k Key) Element {...}
 	func (t *TreeMap) Has(k Key) bool {...}
 	func (t *TreeMap) Delete(k Key)(Element, bool) {...}

-	// There can be more functions/types declared, but they must be all
-	// unexported (if there has already been a function/type which
-	// has the same name as the declared geneirc, just like this one).
 }

 // use it